 I effectively run my own business and can organise my work day how I like.
 It is a high intensity industry and you get out what you put in, but everyone has those days when they need a break and I do not have anyone looking over my shoulder.
 I also enjoy the chance to meet interesting and successful people.

 Eventually I would like to get into property development in a management type role.
 I may require further qualifications for this in construction and engineering.

 There is a huge range of careers in the property business in which you can choose to specialise.
 Or become a generalist.
 Examples include:

-You can also apply for jobs in related areas for example insurance or finance companies, government organisations, local and regional authorities or shopping centres.
+You can also apply for jobs in related areas such as insurance or finance companies, government organisations, local and regional authorities or shopping centres.

 Depending on ultimate choice of careers, Property Institute of New Zealand and the Real Estate Institute of New Zealand are the professional organisations that you are most likely to join as a graduate of this programme.
 Each body is closely involved with the development of Massey's courses.
 Both institutes actively encourage students to get involved in the affairs of the local branch and, upon graduation, to become members of one or more of these organisations.